 Buy Lots of Candy

-Another one of the fun things to do in Beatty, Nevada is drool over, then buy (and promptly devour) all the candy you can eat from Nevada’s largest candy store.
+Another fun things to do in Beatty, Nevada is drool over, then buy (and promptly devour) all the candy you can eat from Nevada’s largest candy store.
 Hands down, Death Valley Nut & Candy is one of my favorite Nevada stops now.
 Located in the same building that the Stagecoach Casino is in, they have any kind of candy you could want.
 You name it, they have it.
 Fudge, peanut brittle, chocolate covered nuts, jelly beans, lollipops, every flavor of gummy rings and other shapes and so much more.

 Death Valley Nut + Candy